 5. You don’t hear from your broker or insurer

-At least once a year you should hear from your insurer or friendly society to find out if there are any changes, if your cover has changed or can be increased and if there are any new benefits you might like to add to your policy.
+At least once a year you should hear from your insurer or funeral parlour to find out if there are any changes, if your cover has changed or can be increased and if there are any new benefits you might like to add to your policy.